ibm-cloud-docs/discovery-data/configuring-fields.md

     - If there's nothing special about a section, leave it labeled as `text`, which is applied by default.
     - A label cannot span multiple pages.
-    - Do not treat **bold**, _italic_, or underlined text differently.
+    - Do not treat **bold**, _italic_, orunderlined text differently.
 Label based on the context, not the style.
     - Use consistent labeling on all documents.
     - Work from the first page of a multipage document to the last.
     - To remove a single annotation, choose another label (such as `text`) and apply it to the item to overwrite the previous annotation.